Skip to content

 We believe that as these solutions increasingly roll out, the concept of a bank run will continue to evolve:

-B. Internet / Mobile with human access: with a “bank branch” in a user’s pockets a bank run takes 1-2 days
+• Internet / Mobile with human access: with a “bank branch” in a user’s pockets, a bank run takes 1-2 days

-C. Rules-based / programmatic access: could take 1-2 hours to destroy a bank
+• Rules-based / programmatic access: it could take 1-2 hours to destroy a bank

-We are sure more solutions will pop up from different fintechs to solve for the limited FDIC insurance levels and we hope this info can help with your company’s cash management needs.
+We are sure more solutions will pop up from different fintech companies to address the limited FDIC insurance levels.
+We hope this information can help with your company’s cash management needs.
 Please reach out to us if you are a tech services company looking to scale.